MicrosoftDocs/azure-devops-docs/docs/boards/github/add-remove-repositories.md

 Once you make a connection to a GitHub repository from Azure Boards, you can add or remove repositories under the same GitHub account or organization.
 Or, you can completely remove the connection to all repositories.

-To manage which GitHub repositories can participate in Azure Boards integration, see [Change GitHub repository access](change-azure-boards-app-github-repository-access.md).
+To manage which GitHub repositories can participate in Azure Boards integration, see [Change GitHub repository access, or suspend or uninstall the integration](change-azure-boards-app-github-repository-access.md).

-> [!TIP]
-> If you encounter a problem with a connection, we recommend that you remove the connection and start over with a new connection.

 [!INCLUDE[temp](../includes/github-platform-support.md)]

 ## Prerequisites

+* To add repositories to a connection, you must be the person who created the connection.
-* To add or remove repositories or remove a connection, you must be the person who created the connection or belong to the [Project Administrators group](../../organizations/security/set-project-collection-level-permissions.md).
+* To remove repositories or remove a connection, you must be the person who created the connection or belong to the [Project Administrators group](../../organizations/security/set-project-collection-level-permissions.md).
 * To add repositories, you must be an administrator or owner of the GitHub repository you'll connect to.

-> [!IMPORTANT]
-> You can connect to multiple GitHub repositories so long as you are an administrator for those repositories.
+You can connect to multiple GitHub repositories so long as you are an administrator for those repositories.
->

 ## Open Project Settings>GitHub Connections